The Quality Life Jungle of Human Individual Differences

 When the first cities and states began to appear 5000+ years ago, top-down social hierarchy and socioeconomic inequality came too.189,203,395

-A growing body of research shows the predatory stresses of social hierarchy and socioeconomic inequality have heritable effects that can accumulate over generations.351
+A growing body of research shows the ‘predatory’ stresses of social hierarchy and socioeconomic inequality become biologically embedded, contributing to a cycle of disadvantage where systemic harms can persist and be reinforced across generations.351

 The Cognitive Super-Predator in the 21st Century